genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 ### Business logic

-A typical event handler file can be seen below:
+A typical Event Handler file can be seen below:

 ```kotlin
 eventHandler{